Check out these articles

 This video, titled "Seihakusai Festival – Dekayama Floats Parading Through Town|2017 in 4K" (青柏祭 でか山が街を行く 2017 in 4K), was uploaded by "officeliquid."

-It's a powerful 4K video of the Seihakusai Festival of Nanao, Ishikawa, in Japan's Koshin'etsu Region.
+It's a powerful 4K video of the Seihakusai Festival of Nanao, Ishikawa, in Japan's Hokuriku Region.
 At the Seihakusai Festival, recognized as a UNESCO Intangible Cultural Heritage, the largest floats in Japan, referred to as "Dekayama," are pulled through the streets of the city.
 The sight of the Dekayama going from one alley to the next is an incredible sight.
 The shouting of the crowds and the gentle May breeze make it feel like the festival is taking place right before your eyes, something that can only be achieved with such high-definition video.
-Enjoy the 3-minute movie showing what it's like to travel to Noto during summer!
+Enjoy the 3-minute video showcasing the Seihakusai Festival in Nanao, Ishikawa — a must-see early summer experience in the Noto Peninsula!

 About Ishikawa Prefecture